 Cobalt is a key ingredient used in lithium-ion batteries to power everything from Apple products to Tesla cars.
 As it happens, the great cobalt boom of 2017 follows a bumper year for lithium, which rose by around 80% in price in 2016.
 More than 60% of the world’s Cobalt reserves are in the Democratic Republic of Congo making it one of the hardest things to get a supply of today.
 The Republic of Congo uses children labor as young as 5 years old to mine the mineral.
 Many companies have signed agreements not to use minerals mined in the DRC.

 The shortage of Cobalt has promulgated a rise in pricing and an investor can make a serious amount of money in a short amount of time by buying cobalt.
-The price per ton of the metal has soared by almost 70% this year, driven by demand for rechargeable batteries in EVs.
+The price per ton of the metal has soared by almost 70% this year, driven by demand for rechargeable batteries in EVs which you can buy locally at the Huntsville car dealership.

 In the mean time, US automakers continue to invest in more efficient gasoline driven larger vehicles such as SUVs and trucks.
 Many of them are eliminating automobiles as demand has decreased.
 We have been down this path before when foreign automakers started shipping more smaller vehicles to the US to fill the gap.
 I suspect we will see the same happen in the near future.